Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Existing Data Sets

-The identification of defective artifacts is a major aspect of defect prediction data that can greatly affect the quality of the data.
-For example, Yatish\etal~\cite{Yatish2019} recently found that labeling based on the affected releases leads to large differences in comparison to labeling based on keywords and a six-month time window as proposed by Fischer\etal~\cite{Fischer2003}.
-The de facto standard approach in research is the SZZ algorithm~\cite{Sliwerski2005} as it was used by Zimmermann\etal~\cite{Zimmermann2007}.
-The SZZ algorithm first identifies bug fixing commits and then the corresponding inducing changes.
-However, the identification of inducing changes is, to the best of our knowledge, so far ignored by all release-level data sets.
-Instead, only bug fixing commits are identified using SZZ and then the six-month time window as proposed by Fisher\etal~\cite{Fischer2003} is used by Zimmermann\etal~\cite{Zimmermann2007}.
-This approach was used for the collections of the ECLIPSE, AEEEM, NETGENE, SHIPPEY and GITHUB data sets.
-The just-in-time defect prediction data sets JIT, AUDI, and FJIT data use SZZ including the identification of inducing commits.
+The just-in-time defect prediction data sets JIT, AUDI, MT, and FJIT data\footnote{According to the replication kit, the FJIT data may use only a subset of SZZ for identification of bug fixing commits, i.e., a pure keyword based approach.} use SZZ including the identification of inducing commits, usually with the addition to ignore white-space and comment only changes.
 The RELINK data was created as a case study for an issue linking approach.
 The authors created manually validated issue links and used these links for the identification of bug fixing commits.
 All files that were implicated in any bug fix are considered as defective, without using a time window.
 The PROMISE and MJ12A data identify bug fixing commits using regular expressions applied to commit messages and a six-month time window.
 For the NASA and SOFTLAB data, no information on how the defects are linked to source code is given.
 Since the UNIFIED data is an aggregation of other data sets that reuses defect labels, there is no defect identification approach.
 The RNALYTICA data uses an approach for the identification of defects based on the affected version field of the bug tracking system.
 The authors establish links between commits and issues based on references from issues to the commits in which they were addressed.
 They then use the hunks changed in these commits to identify which files were changed.
 The authors then use the affected version field of the issue tracker to assign the defect for the file to releases.